ACA was designed for those who want an expert level understanding of using a Windows 10 PC and the most current versions of MS Office.

 Computer hardware and Internet requirements

-Please Note: Students planning to work toward the CSC and CST/PTS Diploma must complete ACIS and not ACA.
+Note: Part-time Studies was not designed for full-time delivery or for those on funding timelines.
+Students planning to work toward the CSC and CST/PTS Diploma must complete ACIS and not ACA.

 Our MS Office “COMP” courses are delivered by certified by Microsoft subject matter experts who use real world examples with hands-on exercises and significant homework.

-Our credit courses are typically 12 lessons each, most courses are 12 or 6 weeks long with some as short as 2 weeks.
+Our credit courses are typically 12 lessons each, most courses are 12 or 6-weeks long.

-WARNING: Compressed 6 week courses are twice as much work in half the time.
+NOTE: Compressed 6-week courses are twice as much work in half the time.
 Attendance in every lesson is mandatory, missing even one day places students at risk for failure.
-Miss 2 days and you will have missed over 33% of the 6 week compressed course and you will have exceeded the 20% allowable.
+Missing 2 weeks equates to over 33% of the 6-week compressed course material.
+Absences of 20% or more may result forced withdrawal from these compressed courses.

 Graduating & Jobs